butterfill/love-logic-server/docs/EXERCISE_GRADING_LOGIC.md

 ## Executive Summary

 This document provides a comprehensive technical specification of the love-logic-server's exercise grading system.
 The automated grading logic is the core intellectual property of this application, enabling instant feedback on student logic exercises.
 The system uses a combination of client-side machine grading, server-side validation, and human grading caching through the GradedAnswers system.

+**CRITICAL RECREATION NOTE:** The hashing algorithm used for answer caching depends on specific initialization vectors (seeds) and normalization rules.
+Failing to replicate these exactly will render the existing database of graded answers unusable.
+See [GradedAnswers Cache System](#gradedanswers-cache-system) for details.

 ---